seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 ### SCENE V. Another part of the field.

-*Enter Constable, ORLEANS, BOURBON, DAUPHIN, and RAMBURES*
+*Enter Constable, ORLEANS, and the DAUPHIN*

 **Constable**
 O diable!